Marius Røvde

-Knut Marius Røvde (born 26 June 1972) is a retired professional football player from Norway.
+Knut Marius Røvde (born 26 June 1972) is a Norwegian football executive, former professional footballer and UEFA A License - qualified goalkeeping coach.
+His career has spanned more than three decades, progressing from professional player to coach, technical leader and football executive working across Europe, the United States, Canada and the Caribbean.

+Rovde began his professional playing career as a goalkeeper, playing for Hønefoss BK, Stabæk Fotball, Hamarkameratene, and Lillestrøm SK in Norway, Ayr United F.C. and Motherwell F.C. in Scotland, and Wrexham A.F.C. in the English football pyramid.

+He has since held leadership, technical and executive roles with professional and national teams, including Major League Soccer clubs, the Vancouver Whitecaps and Minnesota United, and national teams, Canada Soccer, Trinidad and Tobago Football Federation, and youth organizations Richmond United FC, Bloomington United FC and Sunnyvale Alliance SC.

+Playing Career

 During his career as a professional goalkeeper, he played for Hønefoss BK, Stabæk Fotball, Hamarkameratene, and Lillestrøm SK in Norway, Ayr United F.C. and Motherwell F.C. in Scotland, and Wrexham A.F.C. in the English football pyramid.

-Most recently he has worked as Director, Deputy Technical Director and Goalkeeper Coach with various professional and national teams, including Major League Soccer clubs, the Vancouver Whitecaps and Minnesota United, and the national teams of Team Canada, Trinidad and Tobago FF.

-Playing career

-During his career as a professional goalkeeper, he played for Hønefoss BK, Stabæk Fotball, Hamarkameratene, and Lillestrøm SK in Norway, Ayr United F.C. and Motherwell F.C. in Scotland, and Wrexham A.F.C. in the English football pyramid.

-Coaching career
+Coaching Career

 Rovde holds a UEFA 'A' goalkeeper "pro-license" and a KNVB Johan Cruyff Masters of Sports Management.

 In 2009, Rovde became director of goalkeepers for the Trinidad and Tobago Football Federation Men and Women's program, and also served as Deputy Technical Director for TTFF Women's program.

 Rovde was a part of the U17 TTFF staff that was ranked No. 1 in CONCACAF, and No. 9 in FIFA World Rankings.
 His U17 goalkeeper was voted goalkeeper of the tournament in The U17 World Cup 2010 by FIFA.

 Rovde coached in four World Cup qualifiers for various Trinidad and Tobago teams.

-Rovde worked closely alongside coaching legend Even Pellerud as Pellerud's assistant and advisor for Team Canada.
+Rovde worked closely alongside coaching legend Even Pellerud as Pellerud's assistant coach and advisor for Team Canada.

 In 2011, Rovde became the new head goalkeeper Coach for the Major League Soccer franchise Vancouver Whitecaps FC, working with veteran MLS goalkeepers, Joe Cannon and Jay Nolly, receiving praise for extending Cannon's career as he went on to receive most clean sheets in the MLS 2012 season, and most minutes without conceding goals in the history of the league.
 Goalkeeper Brad Knighton was added to the 2012 squad and achieved the MLS goalkeeper of the month award and claimed double figures in clean sheets over the course of the season.
 Rovde's unique goalkeeper coaching style was instrumental in helping the Whitecaps be the first Canadian team to reach the MLS Playoffs.

 In 2013, Rovde recruited Danish goalkeeper David Ousted, who later achieved "MLS All-star" status twice.
 Ousted has said Rovde was the most influential goalkeeper coach in his career and a big part of his success in the MLS.
 Over three seasons Ousted achieved double figures in clean sheets and Whitecaps FC became the club in MLS with the most shutouts from 2012 to 2016.
 Ousted still holds the MLS record of minutes without conceding goals, surpassing Cannon.